Sp(n,1) admits a proper 1-cocycle for a uniformly bounded representation: An alternative proof of Shalom's conjecture

 \begin{corollary} Let $G=\SO_0(n ,1)$ for $n\geq2$.
-Define an inner product $\s{\,\,,\,\, }_{W_0}$ and its associated norm $||\,\,||_{W_0}$ on $W_0=\Omega^0(G/P)/\C1_{G/P}$ by
+Define an inner product $\s{\,\,,\,\, }$ and its associated norm $\lVert\,\,\rVert$ on $C^\infty(G/P)/\bC1_{G/P}$ by

-where the inner product $\s{\,\,,\,\,}_{L^2(G/P)}$ and the norm $||\,||_{L^2(G/P)}$ are the ones defined by the standard normalized volume form on $G/P=S^{n-1}$.
-Then, the $G$-action on $W_0$ is uniformly bounded with respect to the norm $||\,\,||_{W_0}$. \end{corollary} \begin{proof} When $n=2$, via the composition of the Poisson transform and the de-Rham differential $d$, $W_0$ can be naturally identified as the $G$-space of $L^2$-harmonic one-forms on $G/K$ which is a square-integrable unitary representation of $G$.
-The direct computation shows that the given norm on $W_0$ coincides, up to scalar, with the one on $L^2$-harmonic one-forms via this identification.
-For $n\geq3$, the claim follows from Theorem \ref{thm_so}. \end{proof} We remark that this uniformly bounded representation is unitarizable but not unitary unless $n=2$ or $3$.
+where the inner product $\s{\,\,,\,\,}_{L^2(G/P)}$ and the norm $\lVert\,\rVert_{L^2(G/P)}$ are the ones defined by the standard normalized volume form on $G/P=S^{n-1}$.
+Then, the representation $\pi_0$ of $G$ on $C^\infty(G/P)/\bC1_{G/P}$ is uniformly bounded with respect to the norm $\lVert\,\,\rVert$. \end{corollary} \begin{proof} When $n=2$, via the composition of the Poisson transform and the de-Rham differential $d$, $\pi_0$ is naturally identified as the square integrable representation on $L^2$-harmonic one-forms on $G/K$ which is a unitary representation of $G$.
+A direct computation shows that the given norm on $C^\infty(G/P)/\bC1_{G/P}$ coincides, up to scalar, with the one on $L^2$-harmonic one-forms via this identification.
+For $n\geq3$, the claim follows from Theorem \ref{thm_so}. \end{proof} We remark that these uniformly bounded representation are unitarizable but not unitary unless $n=2$ or $3$.
 The ``correct'' norm involves more complicated functional calculus of the Laplacian $\Delta$.
-Note that equipped with this norm, $W_0$ is more or less (the quotient of) the Sobolev space $W^{\frac{n-1}2, 2}(G/P)$ which is the one appearing in the critical case of the Sobolev embedding: for $\epsilon>0$, we have the following natural continuous embedding
+Note that equipped with this norm, $C^\infty(G/P)/\bC1_{G/P}$ is more or less (the quotient of) the Sobolev space $W^{\frac{n-1}2, 2}(G/P)$ which is the one appearing in the critical case of the Sobolev embedding: for $\epsilon>0$, we have the following natural continuous embedding:

 but this fails to be well-defined (continuous) at $\epsilon=0$.
-This will be essentially the reason for the properness of our cocycle.
+This will be essentially the reason for the properness of the cocycle $c$.

-\subsubsection{The case of $\SU(n ,1)$ and $\Sp(n,1)$}
+\subsection{The case of $\SU(n ,1)$ and $\Sp(n,1)$}